by Abigail Trafford

 by Judith S. Wallerstein

-In 1971 Dr. Judith Wallerstein embarked upon a study of 60 middle-class families in the midst of divorce.
+In 1971, Dr. Judith Wallerstein embarked upon a study of 60 middle-class families in the midst of divorce.
 She noted their frustrations, fears, and disappointments as well as their hopes, triumphs, and new beginnings.
-Here is her 10-year study of what happens during, after, and long after divorce.
+Here is her 10-year study that reveals what happens during, after, and long after divorce.

 by John Ventura & Mary Reed